moondance-labs/tanssi-docs/builders/deploy/dapp.md

 The [EVM template](/builders/build/templates/evm/){target=\_blank} provides all the necessary components to add an Ethereum compatibility layer to your Appchain.
 As part of the setup process, you'll need a unique EVM chain ID that is distinct from all other EVM chains.
 You can verify that another chain does not already use your EVM chain ID on [chainid.network](https://chainid.network/){target=\_blank}.
 Before launching your AppChain in production, it's critical that you open a PR to reserve your chain ID on the [`ethereum-lists/chains` GitHub repository](https://github.com/ethereum-lists/chains){target=\_blank}.
 It would be best if you did this before you continued the deployment process of your Appchain to avoid chain ID collisions.

 !!! note
-    Using a registered EVM chain ID is only necessary for Appchains deployed on the MainNet.
-When it comes to testing or deploying on the TestNet, you can simply choose any available ID and move forward.
+    A registered EVM chain ID is only necessary for Appchains deployed on the MainNet.
+When testing or deploying on the TestNet, you can choose any available ID and move forward.

 To get started, make sure the **EVM** template is selected from the left-side menu.
 Then take the following steps: